madeofpendletonwool/PinePods/README.md

      - [ ] Mac App
      - [ ] Android App
      - [ ] IOS App
-  - [ ] Fix issues with episodes playing not in database
+  - [x] Fix issues with episodes playing not in database (Sorta fixed.
+For now episodes played are always in database.
+External to database episodes coming soon)
   - [ ] Add caching to image server
   - [ ] Add loading wheels throughout
-  - [ ] Add picture of current episode to soundbar
+  - [x] Add picture of current episode to soundbar
   - [ ] Layout soundbar properly (it adjusts for screensize but can overlap at times with the episode title)
   - [ ] Fix local images
-  - [ ] If a podcast is already downloaded do not allow downloads - instead remove
   - [ ] The math is currently wrong on the queued time
+  - [ ] Episode Streaming via external web client doesn't currently work

 ## Platform Availability